greywolf42069/TNWallet-Android/README.md

-# WavesWallet-android
+# TNWallet-android
-Waves Wallet on Android
+TN Wallet on Android